IE Nonprofit Fellowship Program

 - Application: Complete the UCRCSI IE Nonprofit Fellowship Program Online Application

-Here is a PDF version of the individual application form, for reference purposes only.
-All application materials must be submitted electronically using the link below, and no later than 11:59pm on Friday, May 25, 2018.
+All application materials must be submitted electronically using the link below, and no later than 11:59pm on Friday April 5, 2019.

 Selected applicants will be notified by email and then scheduled for an in-person interview, which will last approximately one hour.
-Interviews will be conducted throughout May and June and fellowships are anticipated to begin in July.
+Interviews will be conducted throughout April and May.
+Fellowships are anticipated to begin in July.

 For Nonprofit Organizations